Academically/Intellectually Gifted (AIG) Add-On Licensure Program for Teachers

 The application deadline for the 2018 cohort is April 15, 2018.

 To apply for admission, a free online Special Student application needs to be completed and transcripts from all colleges and universities attended should be sent to the Office of Graduate Admissions.
+If you were selected to apply to the special Chapel Hill-Carrboro City Schools Cohort, please click here to complete the Special CHCCS Application.

 There is also the option to transition seamlessly into the M.Ed. program when your add-on is complete.
 To be eligible, applicants must successfully complete 6 hours by the end of the fall semester, submit an official M.Ed. program application and two letters of recommendation.
 Standardized test scores also are required, however, applicants with a 3.0 GPA or higher may qualify for a waiver.